mongodb/specifications/source/unified-test-format/unified-test-format.rst

   against which the tests can be run successfully.
 If this field is omitted, it should be assumed that there is no upper bound on the required server version.

-- ``topology``: Optional array of strings.
-List of server topologies against which the tests can be run successfully.
-Valid topologies are "single", "replicaset", and "sharded".
-If this field is omitted, the default is all topologies (i.e. ``["single", "replicaset", "sharded"]``).
+- ``topology``: Optional string or array of strings.
+One or more of server topologies against which the tests can be run successfully.
+Valid topologies are "single", "replicaset", "sharded", and "sharded-replicaset" (i.e. sharded cluster backed by replica sets).
+If this field is omitted, it should be assumed that there is no topology requirement for the test.

-  **TODO**: Consider a sharded-replicaset topology.

 entity
 ~~~~~~

-An entity (e.g. client, collection, session object) that will be created
+An entity (e.g. client, collection, session object) that will be created in the
-before each test is executed.
-This document must contain exactly one top-level
+`Entity Map`_ before each test is executed.
+This document must contain exactly
-key that identifies the entity type and maps to a nested document, which
+one top-level key that identifies the entity type and maps to a nested document,
-specifies a unique name for the entity (``id`` key) and any other parameters
+which specifies a unique name for the entity (``id`` key) and any other
-necessary for its construction.
-Tests SHOULD use sequential names based on the
+parameters necessary for its construction.
+Tests SHOULD use sequential names
-entity type (e.g. "session0", "session1").
+based on the entity type (e.g. "session0", "session1").

 When defining an entity document in YAML, a
 `node anchor <https://yaml.org/spec/1.2/spec.html#id2785586>`_ SHOULD be created